 Do people come one day, a week, two days a week, four days a week?
 Do you have a taste of it yet?

-It’s too early to say right now as we are only into the second week.
+It’s too early to say right now as we’re only into the second week.
 We hope to see what the trend is over the next few months.
 I can tell you what day of the week is the most popular, which is Thursday.
 Another trend we’re seeing—and again, in the early days—is that employees usually come in for a few hours.
 For us, that means that we did a great job educating our employees about what hybrid meant before.
 Hybrid is really meant to come to the scene when you need to collaborate.
-For example, if you’re having a meeting or face-to-face collaboration session with your team on the spot for a few hours in the morning, it’s a good idea to be able to break free and head out of the office again to your house to pick up a head. -bottom meeting.
+For example, if you’re having a meeting or face-to-face collaboration session with your team on the spot for a few hours in the morning, it’s a good idea to be able to break away and head out of the office again to your house to pick up the head-down meeting.

 Where did the idea for a collaboration center come from?

-There is a lot of research done through internal focus groups, think tanks, etc. to think about what a real office environment would look like and how we could design it to be collaborative.
-For most of the collaboration centers we use, we recreate the environment within the building.
+There is a lot of research done through internal focus groups, think tanks, etc. to think about what the main office environment would look like and how we could design it to be collaborative.
+For most of the collaboration centers we use, we recreate the environment inside the building.
 For example, the Rotunda Center is a building that was once a Ford building, but to be honest, most of our employees have never worked there.
 The building was completely rebuilt with hybrids in mind and collaboration in mind.
 Most rooms are non-bookable, but you have plenty of team conference rooms.
-You have a collaboration space with a movable whiteboard and sofa, so employees can actually sit down and have a breakout session to think about something.
+You have collaboration spaces with movable whiteboards and sofas, so employees can actually sit down and have a breakout session to think about something.

-We’ve also included a lot of welfare rooms.
+We’ve also included lots of welfare rooms.
 There’s a welfare room, a space for new parents, a focus room.
 Maybe you’re in the office to collaborate, but you have to go on a call.
 We have several dedicated focus spaces you can use to do this.

 For many, this is their office.
 It’s not like they have an office and a collaboration center, right?